 Employment Outlook and Salary Information

-The BLS anticipated there to be little to no change in the number of fashion designer (including clothing designer) jobs from 2010-2020.
+The BLS anticipated there to be a decline in the number of fashion designer (including clothing designer) jobs from 2012-2022.
 However, workers who are educated in the field, have strong portfolios and hold industry experience will likely have the best luck finding employment.
-In May 2012, the average salary of fashion designers was $72,620 annually, per BLS reports.
+In May 2013, the median salary of fashion designers was $63,760 annually, per BLS reports.

 Related to What Education Do I Need to Become a Clothing Designer?

 - Recently Updated